tumaer/SciML/_sources/lecture/rnn.md

 TextCNN architecture (Source: {cite}`murphy2022`, Chapter 15)
 ```

-With $D>1$ input channels of each input sequence, each channel is then convolved separately and the results are then added up with each channel having its own separate 1-D kernel s.t. (recalling from the CNN lecture)
+With $D>1$ input channels of each input sequence, each channel is then convolved separately, and the results are then added up with each channel having its own separate 1-D kernel s.t. (recalling from the CNN lecture)

 $$
 z_{i} = \sum_{d} x^{\top}_{i-k:i+k,d} w_{d},